| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 echo -n 'my master password' | sphinx commit username example.com

-Depending on your rwd_keys configuration setting, you might have to provide your input password on standard input to this operation.
+Depending on your rwd_keys configuration (explained in the SECURITY CONSIDERATIONS section below), you may need to provide your input password on standard input for this operation.

 UNDOING A PASSWORD COMMIT¶